 Any good business owner will ensure that their employees are performing at a level commensurate with their salaries.
 The same principal applies here, except in this case, you are both the owner and the employee.
 Do you really need to be stuffing envelopes, or should you be making sales calls?
 If your time is one of your company’s biggest expenses, you’ll be more likely to spend it wisely.

 A Fair Salary Helps You Sell The Business (If and When You Want To)

 You might not want to run your business forever.
 Think about how your business will look to prospective buyers when it comes time to sell.

 If your business can only succeed if the owner takes a meager salary, no one will be interested in buying it.
 Would you want to buy a “profitable” carpet cleaning business if the owner worked 80 hours a week but only made $15,000?
 We didn’t think so.
 Include a fair salary for yourself in the business balance sheet as soon as possible, and you’ll be in a much stronger position if and when you want to sell.

 SBA Loan Financing Can Help

 Ready to give yourself the raise you deserve?
 An SBA loan is a great option for small business owners ready to boost their business and salary – simultaneously.
-Whether you are interested in an SBA 7(a), SBA 504, or USDA loan, First Bank SBA ensures getting an SBA loan is simple and hassle-free.
+First Bank SBA ensures getting an SBA loan is simple and hassle-free.

-Our SBA loan financing includes long repayment terms up to 25 years, low monthly payments, no balloons or covenants, competitive fixed or variable rate options, and 504 refinancing if needed.
+Our SBA loan financing includes long repayment terms up to 25 years, low monthly payments, no balloons or covenants, and competitive fixed or variable rate options.
 Partnering with a knowledgeable SBA loan advisor is always a smart first step.
 Click here [insert link to loan qualifier form] to get started.